ecdye/zram-config/README.md

 The Raspberry Pi 4 8GB model can exhibit issues with zram due to a Linux kernel bug.
 This bug has been fixed as of Raspberry Pi Kernel version 1.20210527.
 See [raspberrypi/linux@cef3970381](https://github.com/raspberrypi/linux/commit/cef397038167ac15d085914493d6c86385773709) for more details about the issue.

+#### Filesystem compatibility

+By default zram-config should support most regular filesystems, as long as the tools are installed and available on the host system.
+In some cases, with niche filesystems some manual editing of the code may be required to enable support.

+Pull requests adding support for filesystems that don't work automatically are welcome.

 ### Performance